 Intangible assets including goodwill were recognised on the acquisition of PhD Nutrition in relation to brands and customer relationships.
-The fair value of these assets was determined by discounting estimated future net cash flows generated by the assets.
+The fair value of these assets was determined using factors requiring estimates to be formed by management including discounting estimated future net cash flows generated by the assets.
 These were assessed based upon management forecasts.
 Key assumptions are those regarding discount rates and revenue growth rates.